amitxv/PC-Tuning/docs/research.md

     <img src="/media/network-monitor-new-capture.png" width="450">

-- Open a game that you have applied a DSCP value for and enter a game mode in which the game will send and receive packets (e.g. an online match, not a local match)
+- Open the application that you have applied a DSCP value for and reproduce a scenario where packets will be sent and received (e.g. an online gaming match)

 - Press F5 to start logging.
 After 30 seconds or so press F7 to stop the log

-- In the left-hand pane, click on the game executable name and click on a packet header.
+- In the left-hand pane, click on the process name and click on a packet header.
 Expand the packet info under the frame details and finally expand the Ipv4 subcategory.
 This will reveal the current DSCP value of each frame

     <img src="/media/network-monitor-dscp-value.png" width="400">